-Assessment consists of two class tests of 30 marks each.
-The first-class test is to be conducted when approx. 40% syllabus is completed and IA2 is in the form of Term Work for 30 marks.
-Duration of the test shall be 75 minutes.
+Assessment consists of class tests of 30 marks each.
+The IA1 is to be conducted when approx. 40% syllabus is completed and IA2 marks shall be an average of six assignments', advised to be conducted during tutorials, marks , one assignment on each of the six modules separately for 30 marks .